Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: Introduction

-\emph{Organization}: The rest of the paper is organized as follows.
 In Section~\ref{sec2-System-Models-and-Problem-Formulation}, we introduce the general construction principle of EIT channel models, and formulate the uplink channel estimation problem.
-In Section~\ref{sec3-the-Proposed-EM-Kernel}, we first introduce basic mathematical concepts of Gaussian processes (GP), Gaussian random fields (GRF), and the kernel representation.
-Then, the EM kernel is constructed, together with its extension to fast fading channels, and the analytical properties of the EM kernel is presented.
-In Section~\ref{sec4-Proposed-EIT-GPR-Channel-Estimation-Algorithm}, based on the previously constructed EM kernel, we propose the EIT-GPR channel estimation algorithm and the corresponding kernel learning algorithm.
-In Section~\ref{sec5-Simulation-Results}, simulation results are provided for quantifying the performance of our proposed EIT-GPR channel estimation algorithm.
-Finally, in Section~\ref{sec6-conclusion}, we provide our conclusions followed by promising future research ideas.
+In Section~\ref{sec3-the-Proposed-EM-Kernel}, we first introduce basic mathematical concepts of Gaussian random fields (GRF) and their kernel representation.
+Then, the EMCF is constructed, together with its extension to fast fading channels.
+Analytical properties and generality of the EMCF is presented.
+In Section~\ref{sec4-Proposed-EIT-GPR-Channel-Estimation-Algorithm}, we propose the EIT-Cov covariance estimator and the EIT-MMSE channel estimator with the EMCF parameter tuning algorithm.
+In Section~\ref{sec5-Simulation-Results}, simulation results are provided for quantifying the performance of the proposed EIT-Cov covariance estimator and the proposed EIT-MMSE channel estimator.
+Finally, in Section~\ref{sec6-conclusion}, we conclude this paper with promising future research ideas.